Singapore Chinatown: An Asian Foodie's Paradise

 A turn of events occurred -- and quite unexpectedly -- during a four-day stay in Singapore Chinatown.
 For this, Singapore Chinatown will always hold a special place in my heart.
 A piece of the past, mouth-watering hawker fare, impeccable cleanliness, and national pride -- who knew that a faraway Chinatown with these unique traits would serve to remind me of who I am?

 What Is Singapore?
 There are so many misconceptions about Singapore, and I admittedly knew little before landing at Changi Airport.
-An island at the end of the Malay peninsula, some say it was inhabited by sea gypsies and pirates until British colonization in 1819.
-By the early 1900's, it had evolved into a popular trading hub for Europe and Asia.
+An island at the end of the Malay peninsula, some say sea gypsies and pirates inhabited it until British colonization in 1819.
+By the early 1900s, it had evolved into a popular trading hub for Europe and Asia.
 Many from Southern China, like Guangdong and Hokkien, fled here for a better life.
-Sadly, they found jobs only as coolies, hawkers and indentured servants.
+Sadly, they found jobs only as coolies, hawkers, and indentured servants.
 Working endless hours, some gave their earnings right back to gambling and opium dens.